catseye/The-Platform/README.markdown

 *   Put a copy of (or a symbolic link to) the
     [NetBSD 6.1.5](http://www.netbsd.org/releases/formal-6/NetBSD-6.1.5.html)
-    install ISO for i386, called `NetBSD-6.1.5-i386.iso`, in this repo's root directory — since it is fairly large (~314M) it is not automatically downloaded by Funicular, and you may wish to obtain it via a torrent or by some other method.
+    install ISO for i386, called `NetBSD-6.1.5-i386.iso`, in this repo's root directory.
+Since it is fairly large (~314M) it is not automatically downloaded by Funicular, and you may wish to obtain it via a torrent or by some other method.
 *   In this repo's directory, run